“Trust Takes Years To Build, Seconds To Break And Forever To Repair” – Dhar Mann.

 MCC Mike Bundrant explains in PsychCentral that we project our trust issues from past experiences into the present relationship.
 We will talk about trust issues for no reason later on in this post, so stay tuned!

-4. Do you keep distance in a relationship?
+4. Do you keep your distance in a relationship?

 You keep your relationship shallow.
 However, deep down, you are a very feeling person willing to open up.